jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - **Hardware segmentation**: forces separation via physical hardware controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations

 - **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host
-- **Virtual Software**: software that is deployed in a way that acts as if it is interacting with a full host OS; virutalized app is isolated from the host OS so it can't make direct/permanent changes to the host OS
+- **Virtual Software**: software that is deployed in a way that acts as if it is interacting with a full host OS; virtualized app is isolated from the host OS so it can't make direct/permanent changes to the host OS
 - **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
-  - TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amoutns of sensitive info, like passwords and cryptographic keys
+  - TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amounts of sensitive info, like passwords and cryptographic keys
   - Many security products and encryption solutions require a TPM
   - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
   - A TPM is an example of a **hardware security module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication